 Guidance for Oral Presenters

 Keynote presentations are longer oral presentations and are designed to allow a broader discussion of a subject area.
-However, please do stick to the allotted time as Chairs will still be strict with time – keeping for these longer presentations.
+However, please do stick to the allotted time as Chairs will still be strict with timekeeping.
+Please allow at least 3 minutes for questions and movement of people between sessions.
+It will take people 2-3 minutes to move to the other lecture theatre so please do not go beyond your allocated time.

 Guidance for 15 minute oral presentations